MonDamon/CentauroTech.Utils.WcfLogger/README.md

 https://www.nuget.org/packages/CentauroTech.Utils.WcfLogger

 #### Usage:
-Add the message handler to the HttpConfiguration of you web site.
-The logs will appear wherever your log4net logs are being presented by your app.
+Add the behavior to your WCF client.
+O the example below we added it to **_Endpoint.EndpointBehariors_** but in some cases depending on the implementations it could appear as **_Endpoint.Behaviors_**.

 ```csharp
 using (var client = new WcfWebService())